dart-lang/language/working/extension_structs/overview.md

 It is an error to use the type defined by an extension struct as a bound on a generic type parameter.

+**COMMENTARY(leafp):** *This is probably harmless, maybe we should allow it*.

 ### Extension structs implementing interfaces

-Extension structs may implement interfaces if and only if each implemented interface type is a subtype of the type of the unique field in the primary constructor list.
+Extension structs may implement interfaces if and only if each implemented interface type is a supertype of the type of the unique field in the primary constructor list.
 That is, implemented interfaces must be implemented *by the field*, which will serve as the underlying object representation.

+**COMMENTARY(leafp):** *The driving motivation for this design choice is keep the behavior of extension structs consistent with general structs.
+For general structs and classes, implementing an interface means that the newly defined type is both a subtype of that interface, and supports all of the methods of that interface.
+If we wish to preserve the former for extension structs, then we must ensure that the underlying representation object also implements the same interface, so that when we assign it, we do not break soundness.
+We could give up on fully subtyping and instead only allow assignability, with conversion to the implemented interface requiring boxing, but I have chosen not to do that, since it still makes subtyping unavailable.
+  That is, under this proposal, for an extension struct Foo that implements Bar, `Foo` is assignable to `Bar` with no boxing, and `List<Foo>` is assignable to `List<Bar>`.
+If we auto-boxed on assignment to `Bar`, we could preserve the former, but not the latter*.

 An extension struct is a subtype of each of its implemented super-interfaces.

 An extension struct implements Object.

 It is an error if any member of an implemented interface has a non-abstract definition in the body of the extension struct.

-(This is to avoid the confusing behavior that would result from different dispatch behavior depending on whether the member is accessed via the extension struct interface, or via the implemented super-interface).
+**COMMENTARY(leafp):** *This restriction is to avoid the confusing behavior that would result from different dispatch behavior depending on whether the member is accessed via the extension struct interface, or via the implemented super-interface.
+That is `Foo` is an extension struct that implements `Comparable<Foo>` and defines its own `compareTo` method, then accessing the compareTo method on a value of type `Foo` will call a different method than first assigning the value to a variable of type `Comparable<Foo>` and then calling the method.
+It may be that it is too important to support "overriding" here though, and so we may need to relax this restriction.*